Explorer09/cpustress-sources/README.md

 Source code of various programs in CPUstress

+Note that the owner of the repository (Explorer09) just mirrors the source code and have no relationships to any of the original authors.
+If you have problems with the code or the program, please contact the respective author (and not me).

 * cpuburn

   Authors: Robert J. Redelmeier, Gregory Herrero (ARM code), Otto Strudel (Windows GUI)